Current Lifecycle Reporting Requirements

 - Equity derivatives.

-Under the current derivative transaction rules, reporting entities must use Lifecycle reporting for the instrument types outlined above.
-Rule 2.2.8(3) of ASIC Derivative Transaction Rules (Reporting) 2013 allows ASIC to determine certain derivatives to be “Excluded Derivatives” which requires lifecycle reporting, if ASIC concludes that the determination will have one of the following effects:
+Rule 2.2.8(3) of ASIC Derivative Transaction Rules (Reporting) 2022 allows ASIC to determine certain derivatives to be “Excluded Derivatives” which requires lifecycle reporting, if ASIC concludes that the determination will have one of the following effects:

 - enhance the transparency of information available to relevant authorities and the public;